 Maths: Multisensory Activities for Teaching Big and Small

-Maths: Big and Small
+Big and Small Teaching Activities

 Big and Small These concepts are generally taught together but we also use them to describe objects without a comparative object. “wow that’s a big smile” “What a big yawn!”.
 We throw around size-related mathematical language with scant regard to accuracy.
 “I’ve made a huge mistake.”
 “You are a massive help”.
 Sometimes we even use size when we mean volume “Use a little voice”.
 When we teach size in maths we need to focus on the application of that mathematical vocabulary in its correct contexts first.
 I teach autistic children and the key to teaching is to make the learning concrete and provide practice in lots of different contexts and environments.